stakater/stakater-docs/docs/content/sre/onboarding/application-onboarding.md

 ## 2. Add dockerfile to application repository

-SAAP ships with few generic tekton pipelines for quick jump start; all those pipelines expect to have Dockerfile in the root of the repository.
+SAAP ships with few generic Tekton pipelines for quick jump start; all those pipelines expect to have Dockerfile in the root of the repository.
 Dockerfile should handle both build and package part; we typically use mutli-stage Dockerfiles with 2 steps; one for build and another for run e.g.

 ```
 ## BUILD